Skip to content

 Cannabis is famous for its ability to help with nausea.
 We’ve all heard the wonders it does for cancer patients undergoing stomach issues and lost appetite from chemotherapy.

-But if you become nauseous during or after cannabis use, it’s quite likely you’re greening out.
+But if you become nauseous during or after cannabis use, it’s quite likely you’re greening out and experiencing physical symptoms.

 2) Dizziness

 Dizziness isn’t uncommon when you’re high.
-That lightheaded feeling might throw you off balance a bit - literally and figuratively.
+That lightheaded feeling might throw you off balance a bit - literally and figuratively, especially considering the potential hazards and long-term effects of marijuana use.

 But when you green out, the dizziness goes beyond that manageable light-headedness.